 • Enter a 4-digit pin number you can remember, and then enter it twice.

-You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, choose Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it presents a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it will use.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+When choosing this option, it presents a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it will use.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and find the preset you want.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

 To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
 You can select each and make your preferred changes.
-Once you're finished, select Done.
+When complete, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to see which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and current setup to learn which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in [siteinfo field="msa"].
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Holdrege.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Bear in mind, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Don't forget, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.